 The Cyp Box tackles both problems, creating a new residential security paradigm and getting the consumer to engage in the tech economy, by offering a platform that is open and customizable to each individual and family’s needs.
 As a ready-to-run security system, the Cyp Box can use its microphones to listen for your distress calls and call for help.
 As a DIY robot and computing platform, Cyp’s features can be enhanced at any time and by anyone.
 In fact, the Cyp virtual bodyguard software will interact with you to understand your security needs and provide the appropriate level of protection for you and your family.

 Besides offering assistance when you need it, the Cyp Box can use its full range stereo speakers to play music and other content.
 Interaction with the Cyp virtual bodyguard on a regular basis is the best way to ensure that if you ever need to use it in a time of emergency, you know how to activate it.
 Over time, the Cyp Virtual Bodyguard will gain more and more capabilities, as we’d expect any technology to do.
 Because the Cyp Box is modular, you can upgrade parts of it.
 That saves your wallet and our natural resources.
+If you are interested in installing a home security system, you may want to check out these home security cameras reviews to get yourself started.

 What were the first few steps you took to get your business up and running?